Apply for Emergency Relief & Support

-Applications for support from this needs-based initiative closed on July 15, 2020.
+Applications for support from this needs-based initiative are closed.
 For more information and answers to FAQs, visit the Needs-Based Requests for Support FAQ page.

 This needs-based funding initiative was organized to help artists facing dire financial circumstances due to the COVID-19 crisis.
-Support from this initiative will be provided to artists facing financial emergencies in which they have lost or are in danger of losing access to essentials such as housing, medicine, and food.
-Assistance will include short-term cash relief of $200 and longer term support to continue pursuing the arts in an economically viable manner through the fallout from this crisis.
-Recipients will be selected based on applicant qualifications, extent of need, and available funding.
+The initiative provided support to artists facing financial emergencies in which they had lost or were in danger of losing access to essentials such as housing, medicine, and food.
+Recipients were selected based on applicant qualifications, extent of need, and available funding.

 First-Come, First-Serve Initiative